Fasteners, Connectors and Flashing for Wood Treated With Copper-Based Preservatives

 Other Fasteners, Connectors or Hardware as Recommended by the Manufacturer

-There may be additional products such as polymer or ceramic coatings, or vinyl or plastic flashings that are suitable for use with treated wood products.
+There may be additional products such as polymer or ceramic coatings for fasteners, or vinyl or plastic flashings that are suitable for use with treated wood products.
 Consult the individual fastener, connector or flashing manufacturer for recommendations for use of their products with treated wood.

-Current Recommendations for Condition of Treated Wood Prior to Construction.
+Current Recommendations for Drying and Conditioning of Treated Wood Prior to Construction.

-Wood treated with copper-based preservatives should be surface dried at the treating plant, in the store or at the job site before attachment of fasteners, connectors, flashing or other hardware.
+Wood treated with copper-based preservatives should be at the least surface dried at the treating plant, in the store or at the job site before attachment of fasteners, connectors, flashing or other hardware.
+A moisture meter with a calibration for preservative treated wood should be used to verify that the wood is within a similar moisture content range to untreated construction lumber (i.e. about 12 to 18%) otherwise the treated wood can undergo similar shrinkage related cracking and deformation as incorrectly conditioned untreated lumber.

 For information on fasteners: